magarpr/T-Code/README.md

 - Read and write files in your project
 - Execute commands in your VS Code terminal
 - Control a web browser
+- **Preview web applications** and select UI elements for AI context
 - Use external tools via [MCP (Model Context Protocol)](https://docs.roocode.com/advanced-usage/mcp)

 MCP extends Roo Code's capabilities by allowing you to add unlimited custom tools.
 Integrate with external APIs, connect to databases, or create specialized development tools - MCP provides the framework to expand Roo Code's functionality to meet your specific needs.